 During my sleep test, this mattress did an excellent job of dissipating any motion between my wife and I. If one of us rolled over or even got out of bed, the movements went virtually unnoticed.
 This is a huge plus for those who sleep with a restless partner.
 Even though you lose out on bounce, you do dramatically reduce motion transfer.

 My final note about the Zinus has to do with the cooling properties.
-I won’t say the mattress slept hot, but there were times where Samantha and I felt warm.
+I won’t say the mattress slept hot, but there were times where my wife and I felt warm.
 This is more than likely due to the top layer of memory foam.
 Memory foam as a material isn’t great in its ability to breathe or remain cool.
 This fact, in combination with no other cooling features on the mattress means that it sleeps warmer.

 Therefore, if you tend to sleep on the warmer side, you’ll definitely want to keep that in mind.
 Additionally, heavier sleepers may find that the sinkage level of the memory foam creates a warmer sleeping environment as well.